Connection between eastern gas markets and gas suppliers

 Additional pipeline connections are currently being considered, including connections between Alice Springs to Moomba and Alice Springs to Tennant Creek.

-The feasibility of these initiatives will depend on future gas demand in the eastern states and the viability of new gas ﬁelds in the Northern Territory.
+The feasibility of these proposals will depend on future gas demand in the eastern states and the viability of new gas ﬁelds in the Northern Territory.

 Proponent(s) to be identified.